TOPIC: RATHER Interesting News From CBS

 Byron York wrote, in his piece, "On Wednesday, CBS News released four previously undisclosed documents which it said were written by Killian, who died in 1984.
 One of them, dated August 18, 1973, refers to Killian's reluctance to evaluate Bush's performance.
 Suggesting that top Texas Air National Guard officers were putting pressure on him to 'sugar coat' Bush's performance rating, Killian wrote, 'Bush wasn't here during rating period and I don't have any feedback from 187th in Alabama.
 I will not rate.'

 But as the first document suggests, months before, Killian — and Harris — had quite decisively declined to rate Bush's performance.
 If Killian was under pressure to 'sugar coat' Bush's performance, he had certainly not yielded to it.
-Nor had anyone else 'sugar coated' the Bush evaluation.
+Nor had anyone else 'sugar coated' the Bush evaluation."

 Marjorie Connell, Killian's widow, and Gary Killian, the Lt.
 Colonel's son, have both cast doubt on the authenticity of the documents.